AviSoori1x/AviSoori1x.github.io/_posts/2021-05-16-Building_a_Natural_Language_Processing_API_with_SAS_Viya_FastAPI_and_Docker.md

 ```

 FastAPI uses type hints and is quite useful in defining the API parameters.
 Note that each parameter, including the one defined above indicates the type of the argument.
 I have written some logic to ensure that the total_rows is at less than or equal to length of the list of strings or else, assign the length of the list of strings as the maximum number of rows for analysis.
 I call the functions I've defined above to get the sentiment and most relevant topic and join the tables to give an analysis on each string, with respect to sentiment and theme.
-Then I add a feature that gives the developer the freedome to define the level of detail desired. i.e. verbosity.
+Then I add a feature that gives the developer the freedom to define the level of detail desired which I represent here as verbosity.
 If verbosity is 1, a call to this end point will result in a verbose return with sentiment and relevant topic for each string.
-If verbosity is 0, only the aggregate number of tweets belonging to each sentiment classification and topic will be returned. i.e. positive, neutral and negative and sum of tweets for each topic.
+If verbosity is 0, only the aggregate number of tweets belonging to each sentiment classification and topic will be returned. i.e., positive, neutral and negative and sum of tweets for each topic.

 Now you've gone through the entire .py file with the API logic.
 For you to test out the API, I recommend building the container image and running the container.
 For that you need the Dockerfile, which I have provided in my repository.
 It reads as follows: